O Shaughnessy Asset Management LLC Sells 60,061 Shares of Cisco Systems, Inc. (NASDAQ:CSCO)

-O Shaughnessy Asset Management LLC cut its position in Cisco Systems, Inc. (NASDAQ:CSCO – Free Report) by 8.9% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 615,507 shares of the network equipment provider’s stock after selling 60,061 shares during the period.
-O Shaughnessy Asset Management LLC’s holdings in Cisco Systems were worth $31,846,000 at the end of the most recent reporting period.
+O Shaughnessy Asset Management LLC reduced its holdings in Cisco Systems, Inc. (NASDAQ:CSCO – Free Report) by 8.9% in the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 615,507 shares of the network equipment provider’s stock after selling 60,061 shares during the quarter.
+O Shaughnessy Asset Management LLC’s holdings in Cisco Systems were worth $31,846,000 at the end of the most recent quarter.

-Several other large investors also recently made changes to their positions in the company.
-Financial Engines Advisors L.L.C. raised its position in Cisco Systems by 38.3% in the 2nd quarter.
-Financial Engines Advisors L.L.C. now owns 47,113 shares of the network equipment provider’s stock valued at $2,438,000 after buying an additional 13,038 shares during the last quarter.
-V Wealth Advisors LLC grew its holdings in shares of Cisco Systems by 1.7% in the second quarter.
-V Wealth Advisors LLC now owns 39,957 shares of the network equipment provider’s stock valued at $2,067,000 after acquiring an additional 671 shares in the last quarter.
-Schroder Investment Management Group grew its holdings in shares of Cisco Systems by 1.5% in the second quarter.
-Schroder Investment Management Group now owns 5,407,579 shares of the network equipment provider’s stock valued at $279,788,000 after acquiring an additional 77,740 shares in the last quarter.
-Trexquant Investment LP bought a new position in shares of Cisco Systems in the second quarter valued at approximately $16,789,000.
-Finally, Beta Wealth Group Inc. bought a new position in shares of Cisco Systems in the second quarter valued at approximately $290,000.
-72.21% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors have also recently added to or reduced their stakes in the business.
+Financial Engines Advisors L.L.C. boosted its position in shares of Cisco Systems by 38.3% during the 2nd quarter.
+Financial Engines Advisors L.L.C. now owns 47,113 shares of the network equipment provider’s stock worth $2,438,000 after purchasing an additional 13,038 shares in the last quarter.
+V Wealth Advisors LLC grew its stake in shares of Cisco Systems by 1.7% in the 2nd quarter.
+V Wealth Advisors LLC now owns 39,957 shares of the network equipment provider’s stock valued at $2,067,000 after buying an additional 671 shares during the period.
+Schroder Investment Management Group grew its stake in shares of Cisco Systems by 1.5% in the 2nd quarter.
+Schroder Investment Management Group now owns 5,407,579 shares of the network equipment provider’s stock valued at $279,788,000 after buying an additional 77,740 shares during the period.
+Trexquant Investment LP acquired a new stake in shares of Cisco Systems in the 2nd quarter valued at about $16,789,000.
+Finally, Beta Wealth Group Inc. acquired a new stake in shares of Cisco Systems in the 2nd quarter valued at about $290,000.
+72.21% of the stock is owned by institutional investors and hedge funds.

 Insider Transactions at Cisco Systems

-In related news, SVP Maria Victoria Wong sold 5,060 shares of the firm’s stock in a transaction dated Friday, November 17th.
-The stock was sold at an average price of $47.95, for a total transaction of $242,627.00.
-Following the transaction, the senior vice president now directly owns 67,422 shares of the company’s stock, valued at approximately $3,232,884.90.
+In related news, EVP Deborah L. Stahlkopf sold 24,579 shares of the stock in a transaction on Friday, November 17th.
+The stock was sold at an average price of $47.99, for a total value of $1,179,546.21.
+Following the transaction, the executive vice president now owns 210,395 shares of the company’s stock, valued at $10,096,856.05.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+In related news, EVP Deborah L. Stahlkopf sold 24,579 shares of the firm’s stock in a transaction dated Friday, November 17th.
+The stock was sold at an average price of $47.99, for a total transaction of $1,179,546.21.
+Following the transaction, the executive vice president now directly owns 210,395 shares of the company’s stock, valued at approximately $10,096,856.05.
 The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-In related news, SVP Maria Victoria Wong sold 5,060 shares of the firm’s stock in a transaction dated Friday, November 17th.
-The stock was sold at an average price of $47.95, for a total transaction of $242,627.00.
-Following the transaction, the senior vice president now directly owns 67,422 shares of the company’s stock, valued at approximately $3,232,884.90.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Deborah L. Stahlkopf sold 24,579 shares of the firm’s stock in a transaction dated Friday, November 17th.
-The shares were sold at an average price of $47.99, for a total value of $1,179,546.21.
-Following the transaction, the executive vice president now directly owns 210,395 shares in the company, valued at $10,096,856.05.
+Also, SVP Maria Victoria Wong sold 5,060 shares of the firm’s stock in a transaction dated Friday, November 17th.
+The shares were sold at an average price of $47.95, for a total value of $242,627.00.
+Following the transaction, the senior vice president now directly owns 67,422 shares in the company, valued at $3,232,884.90.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 32,867 shares of company stock worth $1,603,668.
-0.02% of the stock is currently owned by corporate insiders.
+In the last ninety days, insiders sold 32,867 shares of company stock valued at $1,603,668.
+Insiders own 0.02% of the company’s stock.

 Get Our Latest Analysis on Cisco Systems